OluwatodimuAdegoke/Tetris/README.md

 ## Installation:
 1. Clone the repository.
-2. Compile and run the game using [specific instructions for your programming language or environment].
+2. Compile and run the game

 ## Credit
 <p align="center">